bjorns/aem-cmd/README.md

 # AEM Command Line Tools

-This is a toolset package for working with AEM and especially the Java Content Repository (JCR) via command line tools.
-It tries to utilize the unix philosophy by reading and writing plaintext in order to interoperate with common tools such as grep, cut, sed and awk.
-Mostly it depends on the Sling json apis for interfacing.

 [![Circle CI](https://circleci.com/gh/bjorns/aem-cmd.svg?style=svg)](https://circleci.com/gh/bjorns/aem-cmd)

+AEM command line tools are a toolset package for working with AEM and the Java Content Repository (JCR) from a shell.
+Aem-cmd presents a few novel ideas compared to other aem command line tools:

+* Unix friendly.
+By reading and writing plaintext aem-cmd interoperates easily with common tools such as grep, cut, sed and awk.
+* Concise.
+Hostnames and usernames are stored in config files and mere server aliases are used from the perspective of the user
+* Battle tested.
+Real world deployment is a priority.
+Aem-cmd takes care to support standard python deployments and does not assume the user has super user access to the deployment environment.
+* By developers for developers.
+Write your own tools in powerful python and re-use the configuration framework and api-libs of the aem-cmd system.

 ## Getting Started